Table of contents

 So, how do you start decluttering if you’re overwhelmed?
 Let’s begin, by breaking the decluttering process into simple steps in this guide.

 Some people have bathroom clutter.
 Some people have kitchen clutter.
-Some people have bedroom clutter that is confined to a small bedroom.
+And, some people have bedroom clutter that is confined to a small bedroom.

 If you live in a studio apartment, you may find that this is the hardest because a lack of walls leads to a feeling of clutter all throughout the apartment.